 Washington Educational Research Association (WERA) and the Office of the Superintendent of Public Instruction (OSPI) present the 29th Annual Washington State Assessment Conference on December 10–12, 2014 at the Hilton Seattle Airport Hotel and Conference Center.
 The annual conference is also supported by the National Council for Computer Education (NCCE).

-The theme of this year's event is "Embracing Change: Students at the Core," and you can learn more about the event on the WERA website.
+The theme of this year's event is "Embracing Change: Students at the Core,".

 The Washington Educational Research Association (WERA) and the Office of the Superintendent of Public Instruction (OSPI)

 Using Course Transcript Data to Understand and Promote College Readiness